monsoonmaelstrom/book2/book2.md

 “Stop being an asshole,” Gavin says, hand still extended out to me.

-I reach up and take it, allowing him to pull me back to my feet.
+I reach up and grab it, allowing him to pull me back to my feet.
 “Fine,” I mutter, glaring at him.

 “You win some, you lose some, Liam.
 Hazel knew what she was doing.
 Besides, it’s not like Davy could have stopped her.”